sseshadr/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as shown by the screenshot below.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][image10]

+### References and Future Considerations
+helpful links
+ideas to try